Are Printers Leaving an Unsuspecting Paper Trail That Can Be Traced Back To You?

 Privacy advocates are concerned about possible implications of this technology.
 Imagine where someone freely expresses their personal beliefs in a critical manner and prints out flyers to post around town.
 These could be political beliefs, personal beliefs, or possibly anger towards local & state government.
 This problem remains: What is preventing the intended target of the flyer from using the printed codes (on the flyer) to track down the people whom created the document?

-While the US goverment has not made an official comment, a Secret Service counterfeiting specialist has claimed that they will only use these detection codes in the case of a crime.
+While the US government has not made an official comment, a Secret Service counterfeiting specialist has claimed that they will only use these detection codes in the case of a crime.

 Contact Us